 Encouragers venture beyond the greater Columbia area to take in one of the many attractions the Southeast has to offer.
 A sampling of adventures includes trips to Savannah, Camden, and Bonclarken.

-During the week of July 4, Encouragers and AIA gather for a celebration of our nation’s birthday, featuring a delicious All-American meal, as we offer thanks to God for the blessings and freedoms we enjoy.
+During the week of July 4, Encouragers and CIA gather for a celebration of our nation’s birthday, featuring a delicious All-American meal, as we offer thanks to God for the blessings and freedoms we enjoy.
 Anyone 50 and over is welcome!

-In mid-December, Encouragers and AIA gather in Jackson Hall for a festive, Christ-centered celebration of the birth of our Lord Jesus, featuring carols, holiday beverages, and culinary delights.
+In mid-December, Encouragers and CIA gather in Jackson Hall for a festive, Christ-centered celebration of the birth of our Lord Jesus, featuring carols, holiday beverages, and culinary delights.
 Anyone 50 and over is welcome!

-In mid-February, Encouragers and AIA enjoy an evening of intergenerational fellowship with our middle school and high school youth.
+In mid-February, Encouragers and CIA enjoy an evening of intergenerational fellowship with our middle school and high school youth.
 Our youth serve, provide entertainment for, and get to know our seniors over a delightful spaghetti feast.

 Our seniors are integrally involved in a variety of ministries at First Presbyterian including, but not limited to: visitation, Care Teams, assisting at the Foster Care Closet, knitting prayer groups, circle meetings, and local and international missions.
 We aspire to assist seniors in discerning their spiritual gifts, cultivating those gifts, and using those gifts to build up the Body of Christ.
 If you need assistance in discerning your giftedness, please contact Rev. Bryan Bult.